Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Intersection cuts through interpolation

-Our general approach to use Proposition~\ref{method1propB} is to construct a convex function that yields binding valid cuts (i.e. satisfies \eqref{generalintcond}) and to follow its slope to construct friends for sufficiency.
-We now consider two structures in which the appropriate interpolation can easily be constructed once we identify its general structure.
+Note that if $F$ is a split, we can always consider $\Gamma$ containing exactly two points (e.g Figure~\ref{firstex1} and Propositions~\ref{freefriendslinprop} and \ref{freefriendsconeprop}), while larger sets $\Gamma$ might be necessary for other forbidden sets (e.g. Proposition~\ref{GFormSplitCutCross}).
+Our general approach to use Proposition~\ref{method1Cross} is to construct a convex function that yields binding valid cuts (i.e., satisfies \eqref{generalintcondCross}) and to use its specific geometric structure to construct friends for sufficiency.
+We now consider two structures in which the appropriate interpolation can easily be constructed once we identify the interpolations general form.
+The geometric structures of the resulting cuts yield two friends construction techniques.
+The first technique generalizes the univariate argument in Figure~\ref{firstex3} by noting that following the slope of $J$ is equivalent to moving in $\lin\bra{ \epi(J)}$.
+The second technique constructs the friends by moving in a ray contained in an appropriately constructed cone.
+These techniques are described in detail in Sections~\ref{SepFunSplit} and \ref{ENSF Section} respectively.

-\subsubsection{Separable Functions.}
+\subsubsection{Separable functions}